Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 The Past, Present, and Future of Spanish

-The Spanish language is also known by its other names — Español, Castellano, or Castilian.
+The Spanish language is also known by other names—Español, Castellano, or Castilian.

 It boasts a long and notable history that spans many centuries.
 It is a pleasing, diverse, and beautiful language that has flourished for hundreds of years.

 There have been efforts to foster language through culture, customs, cuisine, and literature.
-Yet, in the present day, language is at the forefront, and everything else circles it.
+Yet today, language is at the forefront, and everything else circles it.

 In the past, most people studied Spanish because they were interested in Spain or its vibrant traditions.

-The wealth of literature, drama, dance, film, music, festivals, and others will continue to grow.
+The wealth of literature, drama, dance, film, music, festivals, and other art forms will continue to grow.
 Still, job and business opportunities are also soaring to new heights.

-The Spanish language is not limited to a select few countries but has a presence across five continents.
+The Spanish language is not limited to a select few countries; it is spoken across five continents.

 The language has experienced rapid growth thanks to modern technology.

-From teachers to study materials and learning apps to Spanish podcasts for learners, you can access them anywhere and anytime.
+You can access everything from teachers and study materials to learning apps and Spanish podcasts for learners, anywhere and anytime.

 Today, many are charmed by the Spanish for its rich cultural heritage.